minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

 MinIO does not support either ``append`` or ``rename`` operations.

-Operator only supports the SFTP file transfer protocol.
+MinIO Operator only supports the SFTP file transfer protocol.
 Other protocols, such as FTP, are not supported for accessing Tenants.